 Syntax symbol .sdef value Description The .sdef directive functions in the same manner as the .set directive; however, .sdef can redefine the symbol name multiple times without generating an error.
 All instances of .sdef symbols are stripped from the symbol table at the end of pass 1 analysis.
 When used with the .if directive, .sdef can conditionally assemble included blocks of code.
 This is useful for turning on and off included library functions.
-The symbol must appear in the label field. ☐ The value must be a well-defined expression; that is, all symbols in the expression must be previously defined in the current source module.
+The symbol must appear in the label field.
+The value must be a well-defined expression; that is, all symbols in the expression must be previously defined in the current source module.
 Example This shows how symbols can be assigned with .sdef.
 VarA .set 15 ; VarB .sdef 0xAAAA ; .word VarA, VarB ; VarB .sdef 0x5555 ; .word VarA, VarB ; Note the VarB value change

 Syntax .sect "section name" Description The .sect directive begins assembling source code into the named section.
 The .sect directive defines named sections that are used like default .text and .data sections.
-The section characters a name identifies the sec and must be enclosed ction.
-The section name is significant to 80 n double quotes.
-Example Here's an ex ample of the .sect dire ective. .start .start "Mysect_1",0x809800 "Mysect_2",0x809880 ; Create two output sections ; at different addresses .sect .word .sect .word .sect .word "Mysect_1" \$,1,1,1 "Mysect_2" \$,2,2,2 "Mysect_1" \$,1,1,1 ; Begin assembling into Mysect_1 ; \$ gives present address ; Begin assembling into Mysect_2 ; ; Go back to assembling into Mysect_1 ;
+The section name identifies the section.
+The section name is significant to 80 characters and must be enclosed in double quotes.
+Example Here's an example of the .sect directive. .start "Mysect_1",0x809800 ; Create two output sections .start "Mysect_2",0x809880 ; at different addresses .sect "Mysect_1" ; Begin assembling into Mysect_1 .word \$,1,1,1 ; \$ gives present address .sect "Mysect_2" ; Begin assembling into Mysect_2 .word \$,2,2,2 ; .sect "Mysect_1" ; Go back to assembling into Mysect_1 .word \$,1,1,1 ;

 Syntax symbol .set value Description The .set directive equates a constant value to a symbol.
 The symbol can then be used in place of the value in assembly source.
 This allows you to equate meaningful names with constants and other values.
 The symbol must appear in the label field. ☐ The value must be a well-defined expression; that is, all symbols in the expression must be previously defined in the current source module.
-Example This example shows how symbols can be assigned with .set.
-TA .set 1 TB .set 5 Idi AR0++(TA),R0 Idi AR0++(TB),R0
+Example This example shows how to assign symbols with .set.
+TA .set 1 TB .set 5 ldi AR0++(TA),R0 ldi AR0++(TB),R0

-Syntax .space size in words .fill size in words Description Two directives reserve space in the current section.
-The .space directive reserves size number of words in the current section and fills them with 0s.
+Syntax .space size in words .fill size in words, value Description Two directives reserve space in the current section. ☐ The .space directive reserves size number of words in the current section and fills them with 0s.
 The SPC is incremented to point to the word following the reserved space. ☐ The .fill directive reserves size number of words in the current section and fills them with value .
 The value must be an absolute value.
 The SPC is incremented to point to the word following the reserved space.
 When you use a label with the .space or .fill directive, it points to the first word reserved.
-Example This example shows how the .space and .fill directives reserve memory. .space 12 ; Fill 12 locations with the value 0x0 . fill 3,0x5555 ; Fill three words with 0x5555 .start "Mysect",0x809800 ; Initialize start of Mysect .sect "Mysect" ; .text .data
+Example This example shows how the .space and .fill directives reserve memory. .space 12 ; Fill 12 locations with the value 0x0 .fill 3,0x5555 ; Fill three words with 0x5555 .start "Mysect",0x809800 ; Initialize start of Mysect .sect "Mysect" ; .text .data